7.1 Family Placement Statement of Purpose |

 - Adoption breakdowns.

-Findings are scrutinised by the Children & Families Division Core Management Team and presented, where appropriate and relevant, to the Department’s Executive Leadership Team and Department Meeting.
+Findings are scrutinised by the Children & Families Services Management Team and presented, where appropriate and relevant, to Care Group level governance groups.

 End